MicrosoftDocs/Devices-docs/surface/forrester-tei-edu-study.md

 ---
 title: The Total Economic Impact of Microsoft Surface for Education
-description: This page provides a downloadable PDF of a Forrester Consulting study on the potential return on investment (ROI) for K-12 schools deploying Surface. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium ms.sitesec: library
+description: This page provides a downloadable PDF of a Forrester Consulting study on the potential return on investment (ROI) for K-12 schools deploying Surface. ms.prod: surface

+ms.localizationpriority: medium

 author: coveminer
-ms.author: greglin
+ms.author: hachidan
-ms.topic: article
+ms.topic: how-to
 ms.date: 10/05/2020
 ms.reviewer: rarroyo
-manager: laurawi
+manager: frankbu
-audience: itpro

 ---
 # The Total Economic Impact of Microsoft Surface for Education